greydevv/mango-compiler/README.md

 #### Control Flow

 Mango implements if statements, for-loops, and while-loops (no do-while).
-The structure of if-statements are exaclty the same to C++ where else-if and else blocks are optional:
+The structure of if-statements are the same as C++ where else-if and else blocks are optional:
 ```
 if ( [expression] )